FHR-L/G2A-VReID/README.md

 ### Request For G2A-VReID
 The Agreement is available at [link](https://drive.google.com/file/d/1YlGf1pGWNbiE_oS-HfZIPBx4BjtHDUFU/view?usp=sharing), please download the file and read all agreements carefully.
-Sign the relevant consent forms and send the agreement to luowenlong@mail.nwpu.edu.com or szzhang@nwpu.deu.cn.
+Sign the relevant consent forms and send the agreement to szzhang@nwpu.deu.cn, dcheng@xidian.edu.cn or luowenlong@mail.nwpu.edu.com.
 We will get back to you with the dataset download link as soon as we review the Agreement.

 ### Citaion